-You can think of specialty advertising/merch like a cherry on top to solidify your brand image and promote your photography business to people in your target audience.
+You can think of specialty advertising/merch as a cherry on top to solidify your brand image and promote your photography business to people in your target audience.

 The area I’ve seen this most successfully done is with newborn and baby photographers.
-You can offer little baby onesies with your brand logo on it as a gift.
+You can offer little baby onesies with your brand logo on them as a gift.

 Now that we’ve covered the 12 ways you can promote your photography business, let’s dive into the objectives of these promotion strategies.

-Each promotion strategy should have 5 objectives – inform, position brand, prompt buying action, build brand relationship, and sell.
+Each promotion strategy should have 5 objectives – inform, position the brand, prompt buying action, build a brand relationship, and sell.

-The first objective with every promotion strategy should be to inform your target audience of your company and products/services.
+The first objective of every promotion strategy should be to inform your target audience of your company and products/services.